Skip to content

 // 1.
 Verify SD-JWT signature

-var result = await verifier.VerifyAsync(presentation, params);
+var vcResult = await vcVerifier.VerifyAsync(presentation, validationParameters);

 // 2.
-Extract status reference
+Extract status reference from the verified payload

-var statusClaim = result.ClaimsPrincipal.FindFirst("status");
+var statusClaim = new StatusClaim

 {